BrentSeidel/Sim-CPU/loadcpm/README.md

  the starting address (find the value of the CBASE symbol in the map file), and the ending address (find the value of the CMPEND symbol in the map file).
 *  You will probably need to also update the values in the L0Boot.asm file if you have CBASE at something other than E400.
+Or, LoadCPM can now create a boot assembly language file for you based on the entered values.